Julian-Z98/ScaffoldGenerator/README.md

 ## Description
 The Scaffold Generator library is designed to make molecular scaffold-related functionalities available in applications and workflows based on the [Chemistry Development Kit (CDK)](https://cdk.github.io/).
-Building upon the works by [Bemis and Murcko](https://doi.org/10.1021/jm9602928), [Schuffenhauer et al.](https://doi.org/10.1021/ci600338x), and [Varin et al.](https://doi.org/10.1021/ci2000924), it offers scaffold perception and dissection based on single molecules and molecule collections.
+Building mainly upon the works by [Bemis and Murcko](https://doi.org/10.1021/jm9602928), [Schuffenhauer et al.](https://doi.org/10.1021/ci600338x), and [Varin et al.](https://doi.org/10.1021/ci2000924), it offers scaffold perception and dissection based on single molecules and molecule collections.
-From the latter, Scaffold Trees and Scaffold Networks can also be constructed, represented in data structures and visualised using the [GraphStream library](https://graphstream-project.org).
+From the latter, Scaffold Trees and Scaffold Networks can also be constructed, represented in data structures, and visualised using the [GraphStream library](https://graphstream-project.org).
 Multiple options to fine-tune and adapt the routines are available.

 ## Functionalities and options